brooksprumo/resume/source/brooksprumo_resume.md

 As a result, the reservation system is simpler and less buggy to configure and run.
 The memory exhaustion is gone, and Pegasus hasn't paid a fee for it since.
 I improved availability, and significantly increased maximum usable hotel chain data that saved Pegasus money by not having to pay outage fees or buy more storage.

+Additionally I've updated the password management for both the C and Java-based reservation systems to comply with updated PCI data security requirements.
+This includes proper cryptographic hashing, database storage/retrieval, session timeouts, password expiration, and brute force login/DOS attacks.

 ### [National Instruments](http://www.ni.com)

 _Austin, TX_